- Prospective Students

 We offer a range of programs that provide ongoing education and hands-on experiences to enhance and deepen what our students learn in the classroom.
 In addition to participating in the programs listed below, students who want to learn more about topics in business and society can find reading materials and student clubs on our Resources page.
 For more information about any of the following student programs, please contact Abby Fifer Mandell, SBL Executive Director.

-Society and Business Fellowship MBA Summer Internship Subsidy SBL Scholars Mentoring Program Global Business Brigades (GBB) Summer Social Entrepreneurship Internships in Africa SBL Internship Student Organization Grants
+MBA Society and Business Fellowship Program MBA Summer Internship Subsidy SBL Scholars Mentoring Program Global Business Brigades (GBB) Summer Social Entrepreneurship Internships in Africa SBL Internship Student Organization Grants

 The MBA Summer Internship Subsidy encourages and supports the participation of Marshall MBA students in the social enterprise and non-profit sector.
 Organizations with summer internships represent education, arts and culture, environment, human services, international relief, nonprofit consulting, community development, and other social initiatives.